CVD Diamonds: All That You need to know

 CVD diamonds, This come may be met with a blank if you mention it to someone outside the diamond industry.
 There are not a lot of people who know what the acronym stands for or what exactly these diamonds look like.
-This is unfortunate because anyone who wants a diamond without the ethical and environmental issues that come with mined diamonds, these stones is perfect.
+This is unfortunate because, for anyone who wants a diamond without the ethical and environmental issues that come with mined diamonds, these stones are perfect.
 Not to mention the fact that they caused a fraction of what natural diamonds do.

 CVD is an acronym for chemical vapor deposition.
 Essentially, it refers to the process in which certain materials are deposited when a gas acts upon a substrate.
 The process involves some chemical reactions that lead to the deposition of the material.